When Does Translation Require Context? A Data-driven, Multilingual Exploration: Cross-phenomenon MT Evaluation

 \section{Cross-phenomenon MT Evaluation}

-After identifying a set of linguistic phenomena where context is useful to resolve ambiguity during translation, we develop a series of methods to automatically tag tokens belonging to these classes of ambiguous translations and propose the \textbf{Mu}ltilingual \textbf{D}iscourse-\textbf{A}ware (MuDA) benchmark for context-aware MT models.
+Next, we we develop a series of methods to automatically tag tokens belonging to these classes of ambiguous translations and propose the \textbf{Mu}ltilingual \textbf{D}iscourse-\textbf{A}ware (MuDA) benchmark for context-aware MT models.